fantasYu-Chao/Faces2one/README.md

 the process speed on single frame varies, depending mainly on face detection (~70%, dlib utilized currently), cropping (~15%), etc. making it around 1.0 FPS on average, with GeForce GTX 1060.

-When face dection fails, it may due to environment light, head orientation, face occlusion or camera distance.
+When face dection fails, it may due to environment light, head orientation, occlusion or camera distance.
 In failing cases, try turning on the exposure adjustment.
 It would take extra ~400ms on every frame though.
 If the exposure doesn't settle it down, it should go to the worst situation, needing for further polishing.